guneetk85/Impact-of-beauty-on-labor-market-outcomes/README.md

 In this study, the productivity effects of beauty is examined in the context of undergraduate education and the impact of professors' looks on their instructional ratings (Working Paper 9853 http://www.nber.org/papers/w9853)

 Dataset: The classes ranged in size from 8 to 581 students, while the number of students completing the instructional ratings ranged from 5 to 380.
 Underlying the 463 sample observations are 16,957 completed evaluations from 25,547 registered students

+The data was stored in an excel sheet.
+The data was imported to R-Studio
+#variables taken into consideration:
+1. age of the professor- integer variable
+2. Gender of the professor- male or female
+3. Minority status of the professor-yes or no (if the professor was educated in an english speaking country)
+4. Tenure status or the faculty member- tenured or not tenured
+5. Division of courses- lower division or upper division
+6. Native english speaker- yes or no
+7. course credit- one or more
+8. beauty scores

+The following questions were answered:

+1. Impact of beauty on teacher ratings
+2. Do teaching evaluations depend on minority and tenure status of a professor?
+3. Do professors who teach upper division courses receive lower teaching evaluations than those who teach lower division courses?
+4. What is the average teaching ratings for male and female professors

+Functions used:
+1. table
+2. summary
+3. tapply and sapply
+4. regression models
+5. plot, xyplot, ggplot and box plot
+6. t test
+7. lm

+Packages used:
+1. Tableone
+2. stargazer
+3. ggplot2
+4. lattice